pulumi-demos/examples/yaml/k8s-guestbook-app-yaml/README.md

 # Launch the base K8s infrastructure stack
 This project can deploy on any K8s deployment.
-However, the setup assumes you will use `python/aws-py-eks-guestbook/eks-base-infra`.
+However, the setup assumes you will use `python/aws-eks-base-infra-py`.
-That said, any "eks-base-infra" stack can be used.
+That said, any "k8s base infra" stack can be used (e.g. `cs/aws-cs-eks-base-infra-py` or `py/azure-aks-base-infra-py`).

 # Setup
 - `cd guestbook-app-yaml`